ckapucu/salary-prediction-on-hitters-dataset/README.md

 `xgboost` `lightgbm`

-You can install these modules with `pip install xgboost` `pip install lightgbm`
+You can install these modules with `pip install xgboost` and `pip install lightgbm`